 Leasing Commissions and Tenant Improvement Allowances.
 To the extent same exist, Seller shall be responsible for all leasing commissions, other leasing costs and any tenant improvement allowances (collectively, “TI & Leasing Commissions”) due and payable with respect to all Leases executed prior to the Closing Date.
 If any such TI & Leasing Commissions are not fully paid by Closing, with Seller providing reasonable written evidence of all such amounts that have been paid pursuant to the Leases, Purchaser shall receive a credit for all such unpaid TI & Leasing Commissions from Seller at Closing.
 It is understood and agreed that the Purchaser shall be solely responsible from and after Closing for any TI & Leasing Commissions that relate to Leases executed after the Closing Date but in accordance with this Agreement.

 Operating Expense Pass-Throughs.
-Seller, as landlord under the Leases, may currently be collecting from Tenants under the Leases additional rent to cover taxes, insurance, utilities, maintenance and other operating costs and expenses (collectively, “Operating Expense Pass-Throughs”) incurred by Seller in connection with the ownership, operation, maintenance and management of the Property.
-If Seller has collected estimated payments of Operating Expense Pass-Throughs in excess of or in an amount less than any Tenant’s share of such expenses with respect to the period during which Seller owned the Property, then the parties shall make an adjusting payment between them when the correct amounts can be determined, but in any event prior to the date that is ninety (90) days following the Closing, subject, however, to the following: Purchaser shall indemnify, defend and hold Seller, as well as Property Manager, free and harmless of, from and against any and all claims, demands, losses, liabilities, damages, costs and expenses, including, without limitation, reasonable attorneys’ fees, incurred or suffered, to the extent arising out of, resulting from or in any way relating to any failure or alleged failure by Purchaser in crediting and/or reimbursing a Tenant for an overpayment which overpayment is credited or reimbursed in full by Seller to Purchaser for further credit or reimbursement hereunder.
+Seller and Purchaser acknowledge that Purchaser, as current tenant has paid all operating expenses directly to third parties for the past [2+] years.
+No operating expense reconciliation is required, and neither party shall have any obligation to the other regarding operating expense pass-throughs.

 Survival.
 Each party’s obligations, liabilities and duties under this Section 17(i) shall survive the Closing.